freebsd/freebsd-quarterly/2020q3/if_dwc.md

   * Sense media type and adjust controller configuration accordingly
   * Add support RMII PHY mode

-Yet uncommitted changes include performance optimization by adding support for multi-segment mbuf transmition.
-The next step is to try to get more performance boost by using interrupt coalescense.
+Yet uncommitted changes include performance optimisation by adding support for multi-segment mbuf transmission.
+The next step is to try to get more performance boost by using interrupt coalescence.